The Norman Conquest

 ; John Kirby (1690-1753), an English land surveyor and topographer, best known for his book The Suffolk

-Traveller; Richard Kirkby (c.1625-1681), an English politician, from Kirkby Ireleth in Lancashire...
-Another 110 words (8 lines of text) are included under the topic Early Kerkebay Notables in all our PDF Extended History products and printed products wherever possible.
+Traveller; Richard Kirkby (c.1625-1681), an English politician, from Kirkby Ireleth in Lancashire.
+He was a Justice of the Peace and Member of Parliament for Lancaster (1661-1681).
+His son Colonel Roger Kirkby (c.1649-1709) was an English soldier and politician.
+He was Governor of...
+Another 80 words (6 lines of text) are included under the topic Early Kerkebay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kerkebay family to Ireland